movementlabsxyz/MIP/MIP/mip-58/README.md

 ## Motivation

 Different types of bridges have been considered for the Native Bridge, see [MIP-60](https://github.com/movementlabsxyz/MIP/pull/60).
-The initial design employed a HTLC-based bridge, which has been found to lead to bad UX requires four transactions and a complex design.
+The initial design employed a HTLC-based bridge, which has been found to lead to bad UX, requires four transactions, and a complex design.

 This proposal advocates for replacing the current HTLC-based bridge design, with a lock/mint-type bridge with a simpler and more efficient two-transaction mechanism.
 The proposed design reduces costs, enhances security, minimizes user friction, and avoids potential exploits caused by refund logic.
 It addresses long-standing issues such as reliance on sponsored transactions, outdated audits, and unimplemented fee mechanisms speeding the process to achieve a fully functional bridge that movement yet has been unable to complete, and lots of under issues raised and still pending.